 Bidders are invited to be present at the opening of bids.
 After the official opening of bids, a period of not less than one week is necessary to evaluate bids.
 The amount of time necessary for bid evaluation may vary and is determined solely by the County.
+Following the bid evaluation, all bids submitted are available for public review.

-2. PERFORMANCE
+2. Performance